-Matías Valenzuela is an associate biochemist and leader of the patent department.
-His work focuses on strategies for the protection of patents for inventions, especially those related to the chemical, pharmaceutical and biotechnological areas, both nationally and internationally.
-He also collaborates in the preparation of state-of-the-art search reports, patent drafting, F.T.O. reports, analysis, and responses to patentability objections.
+Matías Valenzuela is a senior associate, biochemist, and leader of the patent department.
+His work focuses on patent protection strategies, especially those related to the chemical, pharmaceutical and biotechnological areas, both nationally and internationally.
+He also collaborates in the preparation of prior art search reports, patent drafting, F.T.O. reports, analysis, and responses to patentability objections.

 - Patent Protection Strategies.

-- Patents for Invention, Utility Models, Industrial Designs, Industrial Drawings.
+- Invention Patents, Utility Models, Industrial Designs, Industrial Designs.